mjlyons/vSPI/README.md

 The first byte is the command.
 The remaining bytes of the packet depend on the command.
 Here are descriptions of the commands from the master's point of view:

--**Read Start (0x01)**: Sends the data stored in the MISO buffer to the master, starting at the byte (address 0) in the MISO buffer.
+- **Read Start (0x01)**: Sends the data stored in the MISO buffer to the master, starting at the byte (address 0) in the MISO buffer.
 SPI sends a bit back to the master for every bit it sends to the slave, so just send as many garbage bytes as you want to read out from the MISO buffer.

--**Write Start (0x03)**: Writes data into the MOSI buffer, starting at address zero.
+- **Write Start (0x03)**: Writes data into the MOSI buffer, starting at address zero.
 Just write as many bytes as you want after the command, and they will be recorded in the buffer.

--**Read Register (0x80 to 0x8F)**: Reads the value stored in one of the sixteen registers.
+- **Read Register (0x80 to 0x8F)**: Reads the value stored in one of the sixteen registers.
 Write four garbage bytes after the command to get the 32-bit register value.
 The first byte is most significant, the fourth is the least significant.
 The least significant four bits indicate which register to read from.

--**Write register (0xC0 to 0xCF)**: Writes a value to one of the sixteen registers.
+- **Write register (0xC0 to 0xCF)**: Writes a value to one of the sixteen registers.
 The four bytes after the command is the value to write.
 The most significant byte is first, the least significant is last.
 The least significant four bits indicate the register to write to.

 Of course, if you use spilib, all of this protocol stuff is taken for you.
 Just call the provided functions for each of the commands.